vespaill/QuickFit/README.md

 </br>

 --------------------------------------------------------------------------------
-## The following commands may not be that relevant to you.
-They're kept here for future reference for myself. ##
+### The following commands may not be that relevant to you.
+They're kept here as future reference for myself. ###
 --------------------------------------------------------------------------------
 #### CREATING AN EXPRESS PROJECT ####
     $ express --view=pug --git